yomboprime/Rodon2018/doc/2_MicrocontrollerBoard.md

 - Status (general purpose) LED on PB0
 - Dual Full H-Bridge implemented with four TC4422 (2A per motor)

-The Kicad design of this board is in the `MicrocontrollerBoard/kicad_project/` folder.
+The Kicad design of this board is located [here](../MicrocontrollerBoard/kicad_project/).

 ![MicrocontrollerBoard](../MicrocontrollerBoard/Screenshot.jpeg)